harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 ---

+> [!IMPORTANT]
+> **The Golden Prerequisite: Semantic Consistency**
+>
+> Before choosing an integration pattern, developers must understand how LayerInfinite bridges historical telemetry with live execution.
+>
+> When you import raw historical logs from your agent's past runs (e.g., messy LangChain traces or custom JSON logs), LayerInfinite's ingestion engine semantically clusters the noise.
+It groups similar behaviors together and surfaces clean, **canonical Task and Action strings** on your LayerInfinite Dashboard.
+>
+> **You must strictly map your SDK decorators to these canonical strings.**
+>
+> For example, if your imported logs show that your agent frequently tried to restart a database, the dashboard might categorize this under:
+> *   **Task:** `"database_recovery"`
+> *   **Action:** `"restart_postgres"`
+>
+> When you write your code, you **cannot** invent new names like `@li.action("db_fix")` for the `reboot_sql()` function.
+If you do, the routing engine will treat `db_fix` as a brand-new, unseen problem with 0% historical context, and your "Zero Cold-Start" advantage is instantly destroyed.
+>
+> **The Rule:** Your code must perfectly mirror the dashboard's semantic output:
+> ```python
+> # The string MUST exactly match the canonical task generated in the dashboard
+> @li.action("database_recovery")
+> def restart_postgres(): # The function name MUST exactly match the canonical action
+>     pass
+> ```
+> This rigid semantic mapping is what allows LayerInfinite to instantly apply months of historical probabilities to your agent the very second it boots up.

+---

 ## Pattern 1: Bounded Tool-Calling (Narrow Agents)
 **Frameworks:** LangChain, Vercel AI SDK, Custom Orchestrators
 **Use Cases:** Automated DevOps, Customer Support Triage, Financial Reconciliations